getting-around

 Electric scooter rules in Malaga have changed.
 Here's what you need to know before riding in 2026.

-Malaga council revoked permits for all electric scooter rental companies in January 2025.
-This ended a turbulent relationship that began when rental operators arrived on the Costa del Sol in 2018.
+No. App-based rental scooters like Lime, Dott, and Voi are no longer available in Malaga.
+The council revoked all permits in January 2025, ending a turbulent relationship that began when rental operators arrived on the Costa del Sol in 2018.

-Companies like Dott, Voi, Link, Bird, Bolt, and Tier previously operated in Malaga.
+Companies like Dott, Voi, Link, Bird, Bolt, and Tier previously operated here.
 Lime was one of the first but withdrew in 2021 after exceeding the maximum 300 scooters allowed on streets.

 Current Options for Visitors